Nazanin-hub/kickstarter-analysis/README.md

 - What are some limitations of this dataset?

+  1.Varaiance of backers has not been considered in this dataset.
+It is very important because we should know hou much money each backer has invested.

+  2. Percentage of pledged has not been considered in this dataset.

+  3. State or city of each country has not been mentioned in this dataset.

 - What are some other possible tables and/or graphs that we could create?

+  1. Creating one graph that shows outcomes based on parent category and subcategory.

+  2. Creating one graph that shows outcomes based on country(location).

+  3. Creating one graph that shows outcome based on donation.

- 1. Create one graph that shows outcome based on donation
+  4. Creating one graph that shows outcome based on pledged.